Performance Estimation for Smooth and Strongly Convex Sets: Separating Hyperplane Algorithms as an SDP

-\cref{App:SH-SDP-reformulation} presents this reformulation in full for the sake of completeness.
+In the case $d < 2N+4$, this reformulation still represents a valid upper bound on our performance estimation problem, but it is no longer guaranteed to be tight (See \cref{Rem:DimensionBound}). \cref{App:SH-SDP-reformulation} presents this reformulation in full for the sake of completeness.
 Such reformulations are widespread in the existing PEP literature.
 Hence, we can efficiently certify whether a proposed separating hyperplane algorithm is guaranteed to construct a feasible point.

-\paragraph{A Simple Constant Step Algorithm is Minimax Optimal.} Consider the simple separating hyperplane method fixing $H$ to be diagonal with constant value $h$, that is
+Consider the simple separating hyperplane method fixing $H$ to be diagonal with constant value: